make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   to generate the height and colour of the terrain, and it is sufficient to say that a suitable technique exists (for example, using Voronoi diagrams).
-- With this assumption, we can focus on simply generating points at random (or pseudorandom) locations.
+- Now we can focus on simply generating points at random-looking locations.
 - The first step is to generate a sequence of pseudorandom numbers, and the second step is to map those numbers to locations on the planet.
-- Roughly speaking, the planet is just a large sphere.
+- Since the planet in our game is just a large sphere, we can use something called "sphere point picking" to map the pseudorandom numbers to points on the planet.
-- We will look at how to generate pseudorandom numbers, and how to map them to points on a sphere.

 # Pseudorandom number generators